Andres Institute of Art Live Concert series at Big Bear Lodge performance center in Brookline NH

 We encourage everyone to attend the live music series, whether it is your favorite genre or not.
 Selection of the concert series bands is curated to present high-quality artistry spanning musical styles to provide the musicians a paid gig and to provide audiences the opportunity to broaden their musical horizons.
 Join us on this melodic journey that also raises funds to support the art and mission of the Andres Institute of Art.

-For questions about the Andres Institute of Art Concert series at our welcome center known as Big Bear Lodge in Brookline NH, please contact [email protected] or call 603-845-9174.
+For questions about the Andres Institute of Art Concert series at our Welcome and Event Center, formerly known as Big Bear Lodge, in Brookline NH, please contact [email protected] or call 603-732-0216.

 So many great shows!
 You owe it to yourself not to miss even one – and save $$ to boot!